EASEx/Deployment/README.md

 If you use _EASEx_ in your work and/or publications, we ask you to kindly cite the following work.

 Sinha, T., Malhotra, S. (2022).
 Embodied Agents to Scaffold Data Science Education.
 In: Rodrigo, M.M., Matsuda, N., Cristea, A.I., Dimitrova, V. (eds) _Artificial Intelligence in Education_.
 Lecture Notes in Computer Science, vol 13356.
-Springer, Cham. https://doi.org/10.1007/978-3-031-11647-6_26
+Springer, Cham. doi: 10.1007/978-3-031-11647-6_26

 ## Contact